Truncated Kernel Stochastic Gradient Descent on Spheres: Abstract

 \section{Abstract}

 Inspired by the structure of spherical harmonics, we propose the truncated kernel stochastic gradient descent (T-kernel SGD) algorithm with a least-square loss function for spherical data fitting.
-T-kernel SGD employs a ``truncation" operation, enabling the application of series-based kernels function in stochastic gradient descent, thereby avoiding the difficulties of finding suitable closed-form kernel functions in high-dimensional spaces.
-In contrast to traditional kernel SGD, T-kernel SGD is more effective in balancing bias and variance by dynamically adjusting the hypothesis space during iterations.
+T-kernel SGD introduces a novel regularization strategy by implementing stochastic gradient descent through a closed-form solution of the projection of the stochastic gradient in a low-dimensional subspace.
+In contrast to traditional kernel SGD, the regularization strategy implemented by T-kernel SGD is more effective in balancing bias and variance by dynamically adjusting the hypothesis space during iterations.
 The most significant advantage of the proposed algorithm is that it can achieve theoretically optimal convergence rates using a constant step size (independent of the sample size) while overcoming the inherent saturation problem of kernel SGD.
 Additionally, we leverage the structure of spherical polynomials to derive an equivalent T-kernel SGD, significantly reducing storage and computational costs compared to kernel SGD.
 Typically, T-kernel SGD requires only $\mathcal{O}(n^{1+\frac{d}{d-1}\epsilon})$ computational complexity and $\mathcal{O}(n^{\frac{d}{d-1}\epsilon})$ storage to achieve optimal rates for the d-dimensional sphere, where $0<\epsilon<\frac{1}{2}$ can be arbitrarily small if the optimal fitting or the underlying space possesses sufficient regularity.
 This regularity is determined by the smoothness parameter of the objective function and the decaying rate of the eigenvalues of the integral operator associated with the kernel function, both of which reflect the difficulty of the estimation problem.
 Our main results quantitatively characterize how this prior information influences the convergence of T-kernel SGD.
 The numerical experiments further validate the theoretical findings presented in this paper.

 {\textbf{Keywords and phrases:} spherical data, stochastic gradient descent, spherical harmonics, convergence analysis}

 {\textbf{MSC codes:} 68T05, 68Q32, 33C55, 62L20}